Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 9}Prompt engineering for voice is distinct from text.
 Voice prompts must explicitly forbid Markdown, which TTS reads poorly, and encourage front-loading the answer so meaningful audio is generated immediately.

-The key optimization is to begin speaking before the full response is generated.
+Begin speaking before the full response is generated.
 The TTS engine receives a stream of text tokens, buffers them into sentences or phrases, and synthesizes audio chunks on the fly.

 Waiting for the LLM to finish an entire sentence or paragraph before starting TTS can add seconds of latency.
 Stream tokens and synthesize clause-by-clause instead.